DavidAmat/master_thesis_main/man/Manual.md

 pipenv run jupyter notebook --generate-config vi /root/.jupyter/jupyter_notebook_config.py
-	- use the / function of vi to search for: c.NotebookApp.ip = '*'
+	- use the / function of vi to search  to hfor: c.NotebookApp.ip = '*'
 	- UNCOMMENT THE LINE!!! (erase the #)
 	- use function "i" to (INSERT) modify the c.NotebookApp.ip from 'localhost' to '*'
 	- ESC to write the write&exit: :wq!